 4. What obstacles could I encounter when running a herbal business?

-Finding high-quality herbs, adhering to regulations, dealing with environmental issues, and maintaining a dependable supply chain are some of the main obstacles.
+Finding high-quality herbs, adhering to regulations, addressing environmental issues, and maintaining a dependable supply chain are some of the primary challenges.

 5. Does the herbal industry require significant investment?

-Focusing on sustainable methods and speciality products can help control costs, even though the initial investment can be substantial, particularly in farming or product development.
+Focusing on sustainable methods and specialty products can help control costs, even though the initial investment can be substantial, particularly in farming or product development.